 20. Irrfan Khan

 The thinking man’s actor.
 That’s how he is usually portrayed.
-Unconventional looks, lanky figure but a powerhouse of acting.
+Unconventional looks, lanky figure, but a powerhouse of acting.
 That’s how he’s known all over the world.
-One of the earliest actors to do crossover cinemas, Irrfan Khan is renowned for his acting skills, his mannerisms and ability to do any role.
-An alumnus of National School of Drama, he started his career by doing bits and pieces roles along with television.
+One of the earliest actors to do crossover cinemas, Irrfan Khan is renowned for his acting skills, his mannerisms, and ability to do any role.
+An alumnus of the National School of Drama, he started his career by doing bits and pieces roles along with television.
 Soon he started making waves with his unconventional choice of roles.
 Over the years, his work has made him a known face in the international diaspora of cinema.

 19. Utpal Dutta